minvws/nl-covid19-coronacheck-rivm-db-api/README.md

 ## Endpoints

-This service provides 2 endpoints: `/information` and `/events`.
-The `/information` endpoint checks if data is available in the database while the `/events` endpoint gets data from the database, decrypts it, and returns it.
+This service provides 3 endpoints: `/v1/check-bsn`, `/v1/vaccinaties` and `/health`.
+The `/v1/check-bsn` endpoint checks if data is available in the database while the `/v1/vaccinaties` endpoint gets data from the database, decrypts it, and returns it.
+The `/health` endpoint simply returns the status of service

 Any request to the database will be logged to the database.

 ### Sending requests to `/v1/check-bsn`
 `/v1/check-bsn` expects a POST request with the following body: